msawatzky75/nixos-config/README.md

 ## 📖 About

+This repo is based on [XNM's nixos config](https://github.com/XNM1/linux-nixos-hyprland-config-dotfiles).

 This repository houses my NixOS Linux ❄️ flake configuration, featuring the Hyprland window manager and adorned with the stylish Catppuccin Macchiato theme.
 I rely on this setup as my daily driver for work and programming, primarily in Rust 🦀.
 Feel free to utilize it in its entirety or borrow specific components for your own configuration.

 🚨 It's essential to note that this configuration is not minimalistic or lightweight and may require some disk space and knowledge to understand.
 If you're looking for something simpler, this configuration may not be suitable for you.